-A mechanic’s lien is a formal notice, filed with a court of appropriate jurisdiction, indicating a financial interest in a property.
-Sometimes referred to as a contractor’s lien or a construction lien, this form details money owed to the contractor for either services rendered or materials provided on a construction or home or building improvement project.
+A mechanic’s lien is a formal notice filed with a court of appropriate jurisdiction indicating a financial interest in a property.
+Sometimes referred to as a contractor’s lien or a construction lien, this form details money owed to the contractor for either service rendered or materials provided on a construction or home or building improvement project.

-Practically speaking, a builder or artisan cannot go back to a property and remove the structure they built or the paint they applied to the walls if they don’t get paid.
-A mechanic’s lien on the property, however, preserves their claim for payment.
+Practically speaking, a builder or artisan cannot go back to the property and remove the structure they built or the paint they applied to the walls if they don’t get paid.
+However, a mechanic’s lien on the property preserves their claim for payment.

-If the owner doesn’t pay the bill before they sell the property, the lien will be addressed at the time the property is sold.
+If the owner doesn’t pay the bill before selling the property, the lien will be addressed when it is sold.
 Additionally, a lien owner may force the sale of the home to satisfy the lien.

 When Do I Need a Mechanic’s Lien Form?

-First, you must have provided goods or services in the construction or improvement of real property.
-Different states have different rules about what constitutes appropriate work for a mechanic’s lien, however, generally speaking, the following work and contractors, if gone unpaid, may qualify for one:
+First, you must have provided goods or services to construct or improve real estate property.
+Different states have different rules about what constitutes appropriate work for a mechanic’s lien; however, generally speaking, the following work and contractors, if gone unpaid, may qualify for one:

 - The provision of goods, such as lumber, plumbing supply, or electrical equipment;